Dacheerios/Dacheerios/README.md

-hi im cheerios, im usually on ponytown vibing i accept friends who are 18+ you can friend me on discord to if ya like :D dachurros
+hi im cheerios, im usually on ponytown vibing i accept friends who are 18+ you can friend me on discord to if ya like though i dont fw senstive players, sorry i like to joke around a lot. dachurros

 <!---